patternfly/patternfly-elements/docs/content/develop/_index.md

 ### Variant attribute

-The variant attribute (`pfe-variant`) is used across all our components.
+The variant attribute (`variant`) is used across all our components.
 It allows multiple styles to be grouped together into batches.
 These styles are connected in the design system and allows for one pattern to communicate effectively in different design situations.

 For example, the tab component's default look resembles a manilla folder design with square boxes around each tab and no line below the active tab.
 Other visual treatments of this same pattern might include one thick solid underline beneath or beside the tabs or making each tab resemble a button.
 - `variant="fire"`